atmoz/sftp/README.md

 ## Execute custom scripts or applications

-Put your programs in /etc/sftp.d/ and it will automatically run when the container starts.
+Put your programs in `/etc/sftp.d/` and it will automatically run when the container starts.
 See next section for an example.

 ## Bindmount dirs from another location

-If you are using --volumes-from or just want to make a custom directory available in user's home directory, you can add a script to /etc/sftp.d/ that bindmounts after container starts.
+If you are using `--volumes-from` or just want to make a custom directory available in user's home directory, you can add a script to `/etc/sftp.d/` that bindmounts after container starts.

 ```
 #!/bin/bash
+# File mounted as: /etc/sftp.d/bindmount.sh
-# Just an example (make your own):
+# Just an example (make your own)

 function bindmount() {
     if [ -d "$1" ]; then
         mkdir -p "$2"